Gerifield/gls-tracker/README.md

 $ go run main.go -pkg <package number>
 ```

-It'll return the current status and the change history.
+It'll return the current status and the change history, but feel free to extend with any data from the struct.